 Air conditioners do not “generate” cold air in the same way that a furnace does.
-Instead, they employ refrigerant, also known as coolant, to collect heat from the air, transport it outside, and release it back into the atmosphere.
-The refrigerant flows constantly, removing more and more heat from your house until the temperature in your home matches the setting on your thermostat.
+They use refrigerant to extract heat from the air, carry it outside, and release it, continually regulating home temperature.
 The evaporator system and condenser system coils are responsible for distinct aspects of the cooling process.
 Let’s start with the evaporator coil.

 What is an Evaporator Coil?

-The evaporator coil, also known as the evaporator core, is the component of an air conditioner’s system that absorbs heat from the refrigerant.
+The evaporator coil, or core, absorbs heat from the refrigerant in an air conditioner’s system.
 It is from this place that the chilly air originates.

-The evaporator coil is situated within or near the blower fan on the air handler.
-Because the metals such as copper, steel, or aluminum conduct heat well hence evaporator coils are built of these metals.
+The evaporator coil sits within or near the blower fan on the air handler.
+Since metals like copper, steel, or aluminum conduct heat well, manufacturers construct evaporator coils from these metals.
 Tubes bent into U-shapes and installed in panels make up the majority of home AC evaporators.

 In most cases, the panels are arranged in an “A” shape.
-To optimize the impact of the refrigerant, these panels are coated with thin metal fins that bring the passing air to be cooled closer to the coils.
+Thin metal fins coat panels to enhance refrigerant impact, bringing passing air closer to coils for efficient cooling.

-The compressor pushes cold, low-pressure liquid refrigerant through the tubing in the evaporator coil when the air conditioner is turned on.
-The refrigerant flows via an expansion valve before reaching the evaporator coil.
+When the air conditioner is activated, the compressor propels refrigerant through the evaporator coil tubing as a cold, low-pressure liquid.
+While, the refrigerant flows via an expansion valve before reaching the evaporator coil.
 This valve allows the liquid refrigerant to cool more quickly by releasing pressure.
 Because the liquid refrigerant exiting the expansion valve is cold, it may absorb heat from the air.

 Latest Blog: How many types of evaporators are in Refrigeration?